scholarslab/gitpractice/Praxis2019.md

 * Amanda: A tiny forest with very old, very tall trees on the edge of the University of Victoria (British Columbia) campus, sleeping over in the (Chicago) Museum of Science & Industry, getting lost in the Château Frontenac in Quebec
 * Natasha: Cambodia, Tibet, the Studio Ghibli Museum outside Tokyo.
 Connor: Florence (Italy), Charlelvoix (Canada), Aran Islands (Ireland)
+* Chloe: Thanks for confirming so many places I still need to go!
+Turks & Caicos Islands, Egypt, the Luberon Valley in France, when the linden trees are in full bloom.

 ## Favorite hiking spots in or near Cville?
 * Lauren: This is my question and I am selfishly polling the community so TBD as I begin hiking more.